Sports marketing: Teams and athletes marketing

 Many teams have incorporated sponsorships into their social media strategies, such as the Minnesota Vikings “Touchdown Tracker” Instagram image, which was sponsored by FedEx.
 The Cleveland Browns also displayed sponsorship integration in their tweets recapping touchdown drives, sponsored by Cooper Tires.

 Many athletes including Kobe Bryant, Russell Wilson, and Rafael Nadal have taken advantage of social media to increase their followers and improve their brand recognition.
 Athletes have also promoted brands through social media including Russell Wilson's sponsorship of Recovery Water and Serena Williams’ promotion of Wheels Up.
-Because of this marketing tool, these fan-based website pages have increased greatly in numbers and give them the recognition that they were looking for.